 Ballard had served in the Army for almost nine years, and was awarded the Purple Heart and three Bronze Stars, two with Valor Device.
 He is buried at Arlington National Cemetery.

-“Lieutenant Ballard demonstrated great courage and heroism throughout his military career,” Eshoo said in a news release.
+“Lieutenant Ballard demonstrated great courage and heroism throughout his military career,” Eshoo, D-Palo Alto, said in a news release announcing her bill last year.
 “He made the ultimate sacrifice for his country, and he should be remembered and honored by our community.”